-Binding and Non-binding Arbitration
+Houston Mediation Attorneys Explain Binding and Non-binding Arbitration

-The court will appoint well-established Mediation Lawyers in the local area to perform the duties of arbitrator.
+The court will appoint well-established Mediation Lawyers in the local area to perform the duties of an arbitrator.
 This person will act as a judge at the arbitration hearing, listening to the evidence and rendering a decision.
 Parties may be given some amount of say in the arbitrator selection process.
 At a minimum, they will be allowed to strike potential arbitrators with whom they have had prior dealings.

-Once a case is sent to arbitration, a conference will be held either by telephone, or in person at the arbitrator’s office.
+Once a case is sent to arbitration, a conference will be held either by telephone or in person at the arbitrator’s office.
 Much like a pre-trial conference in civil court, this is the opportunity for the parties to give the arbitrator an overview of what the case is about, and to discuss any evidentiary issues in advance of the arbitration hearing.
 On the day of the hearing, the parties will meet in a conference room at the arbitrator’s office or in an empty room at the courthouse.
 Each side will present its case over the course of several hours.
 Afterward, the arbitrator can render a decision immediately, or take the matter under advisement and issue a written decision in the following weeks.

-Using Mediation Lawyers to Reach a Settlement
+Using Houston Mediation Lawyers to Reach a Settlement

-Collaborative Divorce and Specialist Evaluations
+Houston Mediation Attorneys Explain Collaborative Divorce and Specialist Evaluations

 ADR can also take the form of an evaluation and mediation-type proceeding overseen by a legal professional with specialized training in the subject of the dispute.
 For example, parties in a construction defect lawsuit may agree to present their evidence to a neutral individual who is both an attorney and an architect.
-This person will know more about proper construction techniques than a judge or jury, and may be able to help the parties resolve their differences at a far lower cost than traditional litigation.
+This person will know more about proper construction techniques than a judge or jury and may be able to help the parties solve their differences at a far lower cost than traditional litigation.

-Attorney Representation in ADR Cases
+Houston Mediation Attorneys Representation in ADR Cases